Multi-RIS Aided 3D Secure Precise Wireless Transmission: System Model

 and

 respectively.
 Then, the angle and distance information are obtained which can facilitate the next calculations.

-In the following, the channel steering vectors between Alice to the $k$-th IRS and the $k$-th IRS to Bob are derived.
+In the following, the channel steering vectors between Alice to the $k$-th RIS and the $k$-th RIS to Bob are derived.
 First, according to SPWT system, random-subcarrier-selection (RSCS) is applied in transmitter's antennas.
 Then, according to \cite{Shen2019}, the subcarrier frequency allocated to the $n$-th element of transmitter antenna array is given by

 where $f_c$ denotes the reference frequency, $\Delta f$ denotes the sub-channel bandwidth and $\eta_n\in \{0,1,\cdots,N_s-1\}$ denotes the chosen subcarrier index.
 Note that the total bandwidth $B=N_s \Delta f$.
 It is assumed that the total bandwidth is far less than the reference frequency, i.e. satisfying $N_s \Delta f \ll f_c$.